pollen-robotics/pollen-vision/README.md

 <details>
 <summary>Supported models</summary>

 We continue to work on adding new models that could be useful for robotics perception applications.

+We chose to focus on zero-shot models to make it easier to use and deploy.
+Zero-shot models can recognize objects or segment them based on text queries, without needing to be fine-tuned on annotated datasets.

-Right now, we support :
+Right now, we support:
 #### Object detection
 - `Owl-Vit` for zero-shot object detection and localization
 - `Recognize-Anything` for zero-shot object detection (without localization)